Download the latest Embedded Finance Tracker®, a Galileo and PYMNTS collaboration.

 In the United Kingdom, nine major banks have joined with Mastercard under the payment network’s Consumer Risk Fraud platform, which leverages Artificial Intelligence to combat real-time payments fraud.
 Based on fraud detection results over the program’s first four months for one participating bank, TSB, the platform could save UK banks a total of £100 million if adopted by all banks in the country, according to Mastercard.

 Want to Learn More?

-For more insights on how sophisticated generative AI is transforming banking, download the latest Embedded Finance Tracker®, a Galileo and PYMNTS collaboration.
+For more insights on how technology and teamwork are helping banks fight fraud, download the latest Embedded Finance Tracker®, a Galileo and PYMNTS collaboration.

 4 Ways Your FI Can Deliver Customer-Centric Banking in 2024

 Siloed models and disconnected journeys lead to missed opportunities for FIs.
 Here's how a smarter, tech-based approach in customer-centric banking can create longer-lasting, more profitable banking relationships.